abprinz/Raspberry-Pi-Nestcam/README.md

 # Raspberry-Pi-Nestcam
-Default program settings for motion sensing and video upload using the Raspberry Pi microcomputer.
+Default program settings for motion sensing using the Raspberry Pi microcomputer.